-A pinched nerve or nerves in your neck (cervical spine) may result in neck pain, shoulder, pain, and/or arm pain.
-Your doctor may advise you to get a cervical nerve root block injection, first to help locate the nerve that is being pinched, and secondarily to relieve the pain.
+A pinched nerve in your neck (cervical spine) may result in neck, shoulder, and/or arm pain.
+In response, your doctor may advise you to get a cervical nerve root block injection to help locate the nerve that is pinched, and also to relieve your pain.

-The disc dysfunction irritates the nerves, causing pain in your neck that radiates down through your shoulders, arms, hands, and fingers.
-A cervical selective nerve root block can help your physician locate the nerve that is causing the pain.
+When one or more of your nerves is irritated, you may feel pain in your neck that radiates down through your shoulders, arms, hands, and fingers (pictured above).
+A cervical selective nerve root block can help your doctor locate the nerve that is causing your pain.

-Next, with the help of X-ray guidance, your doctor will inject a contrast dye at or near the nerve that is suspected of causing the pain.
+Next, with the help of X-ray guidance (pictured above), your doctor will inject a contrast dye at or near the nerve that is suspected of being the cause of your pain.

-Although the effects of the anesthetic will wear off relatively quickly, the effects of the steroid shot should last for a longer period of time, helping to reduce inflammation and promote healing of the irritated nerve.
+Although the effects of the anesthetic wear off relatively quickly, the effects of the steroid shot typically last for a longer period of time.
+This in turn can help reduce inflammation (and thereby relieve your pain), and also promote the healing of the irritated nerve.

 The good news with a cervical selective nerve root block procedure is that you can typically leave the hospital the same day.